+Remember to follow my structured curriculum, practice the right things, and keep developing your ear.
 Don't overwhelm yourself by trying to take on too many new things at once.
 Take these lessons and techniques in stages, slow and steady wins the race.
+Some of the more advanced lead guitar avenues will take time to digest and become proficient at - be patient.

 One of the keys is consistency.
-Put those guitars in your hands every day, even if it's only for ten or fifteen minutes.
+Keep trying to put those guitars in your hands every day, even if it's only for ten or fifteen minutes.
 You don't necessarily need an hour block of time each day to learn guitar.
 Those little pockets of time where you can practice for just ten minutes or so really add up.
+Know that if you practice these techniques, work hard and keep honing your skills and refining your art these methods will bring you results.